Ohio Village is a living museum of the late 1800s with living characters that interact and teach you about the time period.

 - Lots of different events

 Have you been to Ohio Village?
-We would love to hear what you thought.
-We have personally been several times.
-We have enjoyed Halloween several times with our family and loved it each time.
+We would love to hear what you think.
+I have personally been several times.
+I have enjoyed Halloween with my family and loved it each time.
 We have visited during Christmas as well as summer.
 There are lots of events held at Ohio Village, it can be such a fun place to visit.